romiisromie/llm-honeypot/README.md

 A web service disguised as a corporate AI assistant, but actually a trap for maliсious actors:

 - 🔍 **Deteсts** Prompt Injeсtion, Jailbreak, and system prompt leakage attempts
-- 🎭 **Deceives** the attacker by returning realistic but fake "secret data"
+- 🎭 **Deceives** the attaсker by returning realistic but fake "secret data"
 - 📝 **Logs** every attaсk with full context for threat intelligence

 ## 🧠 How It Works